fossabot/Discord-Hack-Week-Moderation-Bot/README.md

 # Moderation Bot [LINUX]
 1. Dotnet Installation : https://dotnet.microsoft.com/download/linux-package-manager/ubuntu16-04/sdk-current
 2. Edit the App.config file with your bot credentials (Token, Id, etc).
 3. Type "dotnet run" into the project root files.
-(Where you can found the "Moderation Bot [LINUX].csproj") and enjoy !
+(Where you can find the "Moderation Bot [LINUX].csproj") and enjoy !